wcfrobert/ezanchor/README.md

 The impetus for this package came from a lengthy technical discussion at work.
 I wanted to resolve two questions that's been gnawing at me for months:

-* Should overturning be evaluated in all possible orientations?
+1. Should overturning be evaluated in all possible orientations?
 Is it worth the effort?
 	- I don't think so, at least for most practical cases.
-For simple cases, you really don't gain all that much insight with the additional effort.
-Plus It's difficult to conceptualize how a rectangular equipment can overturn about a corner (say at 26 degrees...).
-However, there are cases where I think the additional rigor can be justified.
+For simple cases, you really don't gain all that much insight with the additional effort; however, there are cases where I think the additional rigor can be justified.
 For instance if
 	  - equipment is on feet
 	  - irregular equipment shape (like a L or T)
-	  - large plan eccentricity between center of mass (of equipment), and center of resisitance (of anchors) which could result in large torsion and shear amplification
+	  - large eccentricity between center of mass (of equipment), and center of resistance (of anchors) which creates torsion and amplifies anchor shear demand
 	- With EZAnchor, this barrier is essentially removed and you can evaluate all possible overturning orientations, for anchor group of arbitrary complexity, and get results in seconds.
-This was extremely time-consuming if not impossible to do by hand or spreadsheet.
+This was extremely time-consuming, if not impossible, to do by hand or spreadsheet.
-* Is it appropriate to use the classical mechanics equation even when an equipment is bearing on the floor?
+2. Is it appropriate to use the classical mechanics equation even when an equipment is bearing on the floor?
 	- No, those equations are only valid if equipment is standing on feet because anchor is assumed to take compression (see the free-body diagrams above).
-If blindly applied, the results tend to be extremely conservative, not to mention erroneous from the outset.
+If blindly applied, the results tend to be overly conservative, not to mention erroneous from the outset.
-	- Furthermore, even when they are appropriate, they are often incorrectly applied (when anchor group is not rectangular).
+	- Furthermore, even when they are appropriate, they are often incorrectly applied when anchor is more complicated (not rectangular).
 Linear combination of moments in two orthogonal directions MUST be about the anchor group's principal axes of inertia.
 Meaning you'd first have to 1.) find anchor group centroid and moment of inertias, 2.) use those Mohr's circle equations, 3.) rotate all coordinates to the principal axes, 4.) find new centroid and moment of inertia and do all calculation at this rotated geometry.

 The current standard of practice is to perform equipment anchorage calculations in the two most obvious orthogonal directions.
 However, ASCE 7-16 13.3.1.1 states that for "vertically cantilevered systems", Fp shall be assumed to act in **any** horizontal direction.
 Since all floor-mounted equipment can be considered "vertically cantilevered", many engineers and authority-having jurisdictions are pushing for finding the "critical angle" of overturning.
 I don't think this is trivial.

 In "Pivot Mode" where point of overturning is about the edge of an equipment, the tension demand at a particular anchor is NOT the linear combination of results from two arbitrarily selected basis (that can be conveniently added together).
 In "Stilt Mode", we must be cognizant of the fact that critical overturning orientation (where max tension occurs) usually does not align with the minimum principal axis of inertia (it's usually 10 to 45 degrees offset from it).

 **Disclaimer:** this package is meant for <u>personal or educational purpose only</u>.
-The results have NOT been thoroughly validated and the tool is not as robust as it could be; therefore, EZAnchor is NOT for commercial use of any kind!
+I did not spent much time debugging and validating all possible edge cases.
+EZAnchor should not be used for commercial purpose of any kind!